Baryon Transport in Color Flux Tubes: Gluon Radiation in the Intermediate Region

 Figure \ref{fig:averagetrajectory} summarizes the average trajectory of the random walk in color space for three cases.
 The first case, displayed in the central panel, is the same as used for the sample trajectories displayed in Fig. \ref{fig:sampletrajectories}, with $B_{\rm target}=B_{\rm proj}=1$ and $N_g=6$.
 The second case, first panel, differs by increasing the number of intermediate gluons, $N_g$, to 12.
 The blue line represents a fit to the form $A\sinh(\tilde{y})$.
 This fit is consistent with the baryon transport decaying exponentially from the ends of the tube.
 The third case increases $B_{\rm target}$ to 4 nucleons, while keeping $N_g=6$.
 The average of $\langle Q^{(2)}\rangle_{\rm left}$ can be thought of as a measure of the energy per unit length of the flux tube.
 For the two cases where $B_{\rm target}=B_{\rm proj}$, this is perfectly symmetric in $\tilde{y}$.
 Also shown in this panel is a fit of $Q^{(3)}_{\rm left}$,

 where $a$ and $A$ are fit parameters.
-Because the baryon current would be generated proportional to $Q^{(3)}$, and because the baryon density would proportional to the divergence of the current, the resulting baryon density would then be $\sim \cosh(\tilde{y}/a)$.
-The quality of the fit is thus consistent with the baryon transport from the ends decaying exponentially.
+Because the baryon current would be generated proportional to $Q^{(3)}$, and because the baryon density should be proportional to the divergence of the current, the resulting baryon density would then be $\sim \cosh(\tilde{y}/a)$.
+The quality of the fit is consistent with the baryon transport from the ends decaying exponentially, but with the caveat that this is the scaled rapidity $\tilde{y}$, not the real rapidity.

 The right-hand panel of Fig. \ref{fig:averagetrajectory} displays the average trajectory for the case where one side of the string has four baryons and the opposite side has one, which might be reasonable for a central $p-A$ collisions.
 In this case the energy density at the four-baryon side starts higher because the 12 quarks can accommodate a higher color state.
 The distribution is then weighted toward that side.
-The feature that emission is stronger at $\tilde{y}=0$ and that for $p-A$ collisions, the multiplicity distribution is weighted toward the side of the tube where the nucleus is located, are both seen experimentally \cite{BRAHMS:2003wwg,PHOBOS:2010eyu,ALICE:2016fbt,ALICE:2013jfw,ALICE:2022imr}
+Emission is stronger at $\tilde{y}=0$ for the two symmetric cases.
+For the asymmetric case the multiplicity distribution is weighted toward the side of the tube where the nucleus is located.
+Both such features are seen experimentally \cite{BRAHMS:2003wwg,PHOBOS:2010eyu,ALICE:2016fbt,ALICE:2013jfw,ALICE:2022imr}.
+If one were to reduce the number of intermediate gluons the asymmetry would be more pronounced.